SRS in brief

 SRS is particularly useful when a learner is seeking to retain large amounts of information indefinitely.
 This is why SRS is often used in language learning, where learners seek to retain large amounts of vocabulary for long periods of time.

-8 hours later, at 5:00 PM, word “A” is ready for me to review again.
-I review it, and therefore reinforce the memory further.
+8 hours later, at 5:00 PM, the word “A” is ready for me to review again.
+I review it and therefore reinforce the memory further.
 The next review happens 12 hours later at 5:00 AM the next day.

-Once I review word “A” successfully after a 12 hour review interval, the next review occurs 24 hours later.
-After the 24 hour interval comes a 48 hour interval.
+Once I review the word “A” successfully after a 12-hour review interval, the next review occurs 24 hours later.
+After the 24-hour interval comes to a 48-hour interval.

 From this point on the interval keeps increasing.
 The next review occurs 1 week later, then a month later, then 3 months later, and then 6 months later.

 Usually, the word will be within my working vocabulary after the 48-hour interval.
 From that point on, each interval makes sure I don’t forget that word even if I am not using it on a daily basis.

 When you study many words at once with this method, you can really start to see the effects of SRS in action and notice an increase in vocabulary acquisition.

 History & background of the Spaced Repetition Systems

 SRS was first thought of in 1932.
 Professor C. A. Mace proposed the method in the book Psychology of Study.
 A few years later, H. F. Spitzer tested spaced repetition learning on sixth-grade students in 1939.
 The research suggested that the method was effective.
 However, SRS went relatively unnoticed despite its apparent success.
 About 20 years later in the 1960s, cognitive psychologists started experimenting with SRS timing in order to improve recall.

 Over time, multiple SRS algorithms came to fruition.
 Examples include Neural networks based algorithms, the “Leitner System”, and “SuperMemo” type algorithms.